 - Took the longest to boil water during test

+This durable Stanely set nests well to save space in your camping box and also had some of the best heat distribution of anything I tested.
 The first thing you notice when you pick up the Stanley Adventure Even-Heat Camp Pro Cookset is its weight.
 While this is a negative for anyone shopping for a backpacking pot, car campers and overlanders will appreciate this virtually indestructible set.
 This included the connection between the handle and the pot, which is a weak spot for several other sets in our test.
-I was unable to make a dent in the Stanley Adventure handles, which bodes well for its long-term durability There were also no plastic pieces on the pots or frying pans, another common fail point of camping cookware.
+I was unable to make a dent in the Stanley Adventure handles, which bodes well for its long-term durability.
+There were also no plastic pieces on the pots or frying pans, another common fail point of camping cookware.